straysheep-dev/ansible-configs/configure_gnupg/README.md

 **IMPORTANT**: If `ssh-add -L` does not show a public key for an authentication subkey, [you may need to add the keygrip of the gpg key to `~/.gnupg/sshcontrol`](https://www.gnupg.org/documentation/manuals/gnupg-2.0/Agent-Configuration.html).

-GnuPG installed (this is installed by default in most distros).
-This role will install any other dependancies such as the `pcscd` utilities.
+GnuPG installed (this is installed by default on most distros).
+This role will also install any other dependancies such as the `pcscd` utilities.

 Role Variables
 --------------